 Can I see the common rather than scientific names of species?

-Yes, you can search by either common or scientific names and both will be displayed on the species pages
+Yes, you can search by either common or scientific names and both will be displayed on the species pages.
+Use the filter options available.

 How is the NBN Atlas funded?

-The funding for the development of the infrastructure has been provided by Natural England, Scottish Natural Heritage, Natural Resources Wales, the Welsh Government and Scottish Environment Protection Agency in partnership with the National Biodiversity Network, a registered charity.
+In partnership with the National Biodiversity Network Trust (NBN Trust), a registered charity, the funding for the original development of the infrastructure was provided by Natural England, Scottish Natural Heritage, Natural Resources Wales, the Welsh Government and Scottish Environment Protection Agency.
+Additionally the Northern Ireland Environment Agency, Manx National Heritage, Isle of Man Government and the Manx Wildlife Trust have provided funding.

 Who supports the NBN Atlas?

-Day to day support and management of the NBN Atlas is provided by the National Biodiversity Network (NBN), a registered charity.
-The NBN are responsible for facilitation and management support, responding to queries, uploading data, providing user support and developing enhancements.
-The NBN works to promote the NBN Atlas, biological recording and data sharing.
-We would not be able to do this without the support of our network of members and data partners.
+The National Biodiversity Network Trust (NBN Trust), a registered charity provides the day to day support and management of the NBN Atlas.
+The NBN Trust is responsible for facilitation and management support, responding to queries, uploading data, providing user support and developing enhancements.
+The NBN Trust works to promote the NBN Atlas, biological recording and data sharing.
+The NBN Trust receives no guaranteed funding and relies on donations and the support of our network of members and data partners.

 How do I keep up to date with developments of the NBN Atlas?